kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 ### Goals

-- Add a `matchCELExpressions` field to `core/v1.NodeSelectorTerm` that accepts CEL expressions for node selection, affecting Pod NodeAffinity and PersistentVolume NodeAffinity.
+- Allow CEL expression evaluation for NodeAffinity by adding `matchCELExpressions` field to `core/v1.NodeSelectorTerm` that accepts CEL expressions for node selection.
-- Add an `expression` field to `core/v1.Toleration` that accepts CEL expressions for taint matching.
+- Allow CEL expression evaluation for Tolerations by adding `expression` field to `core/v1.Toleration` that accepts CEL expressions for taint matching.
 - Provide builtin CEL functions for common scheduling use cases, including functions supported by Kubernetes CEL.
 - Ensure CEL expressions are validated at admission time for syntax correctness, type safety, and cost limits.
 - Gate the feature behind `TaintTolerationNodeAffinityCEL` feature flag, disabled by default in Alpha.
+- Maintain backward compatibility.

 ### Non-Goals